some-ip-com/open-someip-spec/src/someip-rpc.rst

 * Method – a method, procedure, function, or subroutine that is called/invoked.
 * Parameters – input, output, or input/output arguments of a method or an event.

   * Input/output arguments are arguments shared for input and output.

 * Remote Procedure Call (RPC) – a method call from one ECU to another that is transmitted using messages.
 * Request – a message of the client to the server invoking a method.
 * Response – a message of the server to the client transporting results of a method invocation.
 * Request/Response communication – a RPC that consists of request and response.
 * Fire&Forget communication – a RPC call that consists only of a request message.
-* Event – a "Fire&Forget callback" that is only invoked on changes or cyclic and is sent from Server to Client.
+* Event – a "Fire&Forget callback" that is only invoked on changes or cyclically and is sent from Server to Client.
 * Field – a representation of a remote property, which has up to one getter, up to one setter, and up to one notifier.

   * The field shall contain at least a getter, a setter, or a notifier.
   * A field does represent a status and thus has an valid value at all times on which getter, setter, and notifier act upon.

 * Notification Event – an event message the notifier of an field sends.
 The message of such a notifier cannot be distinguished from the event message; therefore, when referring to the message of an event, this shall also be true for the messages of notifiers of fields.
 * Getter – a Request/Response call that allows read access to a field.
 * Setter – a Request/Response call that allows write access to a field.

   * The getter needs to return a value; thus, it needs to be a request/response call.
 The setter is a request/response call as well in order for the client to know whether the setter-operation succeeded.

 * Notifier – sends out event message with a new value on change of the value of the field
 * Service – a logical combination of zero or more methods, zero or more events, and zero or more fields (empty service is allowed, e.g. for announcing non-SOME/IP services in SOME/IP-SD).